Alexander Lapshin: Attempted murder

-On the night of September 11, 2017, Lapshin was attacked in a solitary confinement cell of a Baku pre-trial detention center.
-In the morning of September 11, Ali Hasanov, a personal adviser to the president, made a statement that Lapshin had attempted suicide, but that the prison guards managed to save his life.
+On the night of 11 September 2017, Lapshin was attacked in a solitary confinement cell of a Baku Pre-trial detention.
+In the morning of the same day, Ali Hasanov, a personal adviser to the president, made a statement that Lapshin had attempted suicide, but that the prison guards managed to save his life.
 It was also stated that, in connection with this incident, it was decided to pardon him by presidential decree.
 Lapshin spent 3 days in the intensive care unit of a Baku hospital and then was deported to Israel.
 After arriving in Israel, Lapshin made a statement to the press that he had not committed suicide and that he had been attacked in Baku with the aim of murder.
 Medical examinations conducted in Israel confirmed the blogger’s version of the attempted murder, which contradicted the official position of the Baku authorities.
 Independent experts in Russia and the Netherlands also confirmed the assassination version, which became the basis for filing a complaint against Azerbaijan to the European Court of Human Rights in Strasbourg.